© Taisuke Sato

 Brooklyn, NY

-"Imagine the best of connecting with other photographers without the annoyances of social media - James has created a magic platform where we photographers can be inspired, genuinely connect with people from all parts of the world, and get support in our journey.
-I can't wait to see where this all leads."
+"Imagine the best of connecting with other photographers without the annoyances of social media - James has created a magic platform where we photographers can be inspired, genuinely connect with people from all parts of the world, and get support in our journey."

 Emily Passino